Dash Parr

-Dashiell Robert Parr is a fictional character created by Brad Bird for the Pixar franchise The Incredibles.
+Dashiell Robert "Dash" Parr is a fictional character who appears in Pixar's animated superhero film The Incredibles (2004) and its sequel Incredibles 2 (2018).
 The character is voiced by Spencer Fox in the first film and Huckleberry Milner in the second film.
 Restless, relentless and curious, Dash sports a hearty sense of adventure and a boundless supply of energy.
-Born with the remarkable power of super speed, he longs to be free to use his powers at his leisure, and chafes against the admonishment by his parents, in particular his mother, that his powers must be kept a secret.
-Dash has been recognized as one of Pixar's greatest characters by many prominent media publications.
+Born with the remarkable power of superhuman speed, he longs to be free to use his powers at his leisure, and chafes against the admonishment by his parents, in particular his mother, that his powers must be kept a secret.

 Development

 When designing the Parrs, Brad Bird wanted each of their superpowers to be related to their personality.
 Observing that 10-year-old boys are prone to hyperactivity, he conceived Dash as "the average 10-year-old boy that can move twice as fast as anybody else".